Robolabo/Mereli/README.md

+# MERELI
-# Mereli: Multi-Environment Robotics simulator with Evolution and LearnIng implementations
+Multi-Environment Robotics simulator with Evolution and LearnIng implementations

 ## Installation
 Clone this repository: